-An online course for U of T alumni most popular School of Continuing Studies' MOOC course, Communications Strategies for a Virtual Age.
+An online course for U of T alumni: the School of Continuing Studies’ most popular MOOC course, Communication Strategies for a Virtual Age

 - A free, five-module MOOC (Massive Open Online Course)